Bill Text: CA SB966 | 2023-2024 | Regular Session | Amended

 17070.

-(b) The department may deny, suspend, or revoke the license of a pharmacy benefit manager, or may issue a cease and desist order if the pharmacy benefit manager is not licensed, if the department finds, after notice and opportunity for hearing, that any of the following are true:
+(a) In addition to any of the grounds to deny a license listed in Section 17010, the department may deny, suspend, or revoke the license of a pharmacy benefit manager if the department finds that any of the following are true:

 (1) The pharmacy benefit manager has violated a statute or regulation applicable to the pharmacy benefit manager.